pepkit/pepspec/docs/specification.md

     - path/to/parent_project_config.yaml
 ```

 Imports can be used to record and manage complex analysis relationships among analysis components.
 In a sense, imports are the opposite of amendments, because they allow combining multiple PEP files into one.
 When used in combination with amendments, they make it possible to orchestrate very powerful analysis.
-For more information, see [How to integrate imports and amendments](howto_integrate.md).
+For more information, see [how to integrate imports and amendments](howto_integrate.md).

 #### *project_modifiers.amend*